Practical hybrid decoding scheme for parity-encoded spin systems: CONCLUSIONS

-In this study, we tested only a small number of instances $K_{14}$ to investigate the performance and characteristics of the BF decoding; however, this is insufficient to draw a general conclusion.
-Of particular importance for future work is investigating the size dependence of the SLHZ model on the performance.
-In our discussion, we suggested that post-readout BF decoding may partially compensate for the poor spin-update properties of the SLHZ system.
-In particular, it will be interesting to see how this compensation works well for a problem of arbitrary size.
-Albash et al. also pointed out another significant limitation of the SLHZ system: the strength of the energy penalty must grow with the problem size \cite{albashSimulatedquantumannealingComparisonAlltoall2016}.
-Introducing post-readout BF decoding may alleviate this limitation since it reduces the penalty strength.
+In this study, we have tested only a small number of instances $K_{14}$ to investigate the performance and characteristics of the BF decoding; however, this is insufficient to draw a general conclusion.
+Of particular importance for future study is to investigate the size dependence of the SLHZ model on the performance.
+In our discussion, we have suggested that post-readout BF decoding may partially compensate for the poor spin-update properties of the SLHZ system (for details, see the Appendix \ref{sec:A}).
+In particular, it will be interesting to see whether this compensation works well for a problem of arbitrary size.
+Albash et al. have also pointed out another significant limitation of the SLHZ system: the strength of the energy penalty must grow with the problem size \cite{albashSimulatedquantumannealingComparisonAlltoall2016}.
+Introducing postreadout BF decoding may alleviate this limitation by reducing the penalty strength.
 Both these issues are important for achieving scalability.
-More research is needed to determine the efficacy of post-readout decoding.
-On the other hand, even if the performance evaluation using states generated by PT and SQA were valid, questions remain regarding the performance evaluation based on the number of sweeps required to generate them.
-This is because, although MC simulation describes spin dynamics as a sequential update of spin states at each sweep --- a serial, discrete-time evolution ---, QA dynamics are quite different.
-Namely, the latter involves the parallel, continuous evolution of spins over time.
-Therefore, the number of MC sweeps required and QA performance are not necessarily correlated.
-It would be important to make a reasonable performance comparison when developing an actual QA device.
+More research is needed to determine the efficacy of postreadout decoding.

-\section{Relevance and consistency to the earlier work by Albash et al.}
+\section{RELEVANCE AND CONSISTENCY TO THE EARLIER WORK BY ALBASH et al.}

-In Ref.\cite{albashSimulatedquantumannealingComparisonAlltoall2016}, the authors present minimum weight decoding (MWD), which aims to find an error pattern $\boldsymbol{e}$ with minimum Hamming distance from the hard-decided readouts $\boldsymbol{r}$ and with the same syndrome vector as $\boldsymbol{s}^{(4)}(\boldsymbol{r})$.
-They directly estimated the optimal error pattern $\boldsymbol{e}^{*}\in\{\pm1\}^{N_v}$ from the global ground state of the following Hamiltonian:
+In Ref.\cite{albashSimulatedquantumannealingComparisonAlltoall2016}, the authors have present minimum-weight decoding (MWD), which aims to find an error pattern $\textbf{e}$ with minimum Hamming distance from the hard-decided readouts $\textbf{r}$ and with the same syndrome vector as $\textbf{s}^{(4)}(\textbf{r})$.
+They have directly estimated the optimal error pattern $\textbf{e}^{*}\in\{\pm1\}^{N_v}$ from the global ground state of the following Hamiltonian: